fredjoya/aws-bootcamp-cruddur-2023/journal/week0.md

 #### Week 0 — Billing and Architecture

-###Intalled and Verified AWS CLI via Gitpod in Terminal using bash.
+### Installed and Verified AWS CLI via Gitpod in Terminal using bash.
 ![Proof of Working AWS CLI] (assets/proof-of-aws-cli.png)